hci-lab-um/heuristics-for-test-tool-design/H01-why-do-we-need-this-tool.md

 - What happens if (part of) the tool is not used?

 ## Activities, tools and techniques to help answer the questions
+**How** will you go about answering heuristic question H01?
 To understand why you are building the tool, you need to consider goals for different stakeholders – including yourself.

-You will need to iterate between *“Why?”* and *“Who?”* as you identify stakeholders and their goals.
+You will need to iterate between H01 *“Why?”* and H02 *“Who?”* as you identify stakeholders and their goals.

-Activities you might find useful to help you understand *Why* you need this tool  include:
+There are many activities you might find useful to help you understand *Why* you need this tool and here are some links to typical activities, which include:
 -	[SWOT analysis](Technique-SWOT-Analysis.md)
 -	Gap Analysis helps understand what is missing and what's needed to get where we want to be: See [Wikipedia Gap Analysis page]( https://en.wikipedia.org/wiki/Gap_analysis) for an overview, and [Techtarget have a page on Gap Analysis](https://www.techtarget.com/searchcio/definition/gap-analysis)
 -	Contextual Inquiry is the study of people working in context to understand what they do and why.
 See [Wikipedia Contextual Inquiry page](https://en.wikipedia.org/wiki/Contextual_inquiry) for an overview, and [Think Design have a page on Contextual Inquiry](https://think.design/user-design-research/contextual-inquiry/)